 BROOKS: Last month, banks took more than 1,300 Massachusetts homes - more than double the rate of the same period last year.
 That, according to Timothy Warren, CEO of the Warren Group, who tracks real estate in Massachusetts.

-Beyond that, Aaron Gornstein, who heads an affordable housing advocacy group in Boston, says the unemployment rate remains stubbornly high.
+BROOKS: Beyond that, Aaron Gornstein, who heads an affordable housing advocacy group in Boston, says the unemployment rate remains stubbornly high.

 BROOKS: Joel Searby agrees and says the high foreclosure rate has more to do with the tough economy than with the fallout from the subprime mortgage crisis.
 Searby is with a Florida research company that polled 500 Pennsylvanians who lost their homes to foreclosure, and asked them why.

-According to a recent RealtyTrac report, in the first half of this year, the number of foreclosures went up in three-quarters of the largest U.S. metropolitan areas, compared with a year ago.
+BROOKS: According to a recent RealtyTrac report, in the first half of this year, the number of foreclosures went up in three-quarters of the largest U.S. metropolitan areas, compared with a year ago.

 COLLIER: And until we do something about it we are going to be unable to resolve the current economic crisis.

-Collier says federal initiatives that encourage banks to rework loans and avoid foreclosures are too weak because they're basically voluntary.
+BROOKS: Collier says federal initiatives that encourage banks to rework loans and avoid foreclosures are too weak because they're basically voluntary.
 But he says it doesn't have to be that way.
 Collier points out that in the wake of the 1930s Depression, some states enacted tough measures to compel banks to lower monthly payments, and that dramatically reduced foreclosures.

 COLLIER: States like Kansas and Iowa simply adopted mandatory mediation.
 That is, every lender had to sit in a room with a professional mediator and a homeowner and discuss modification of that loan.
 And foreclosures went down within 20 months of the passage of that bill by 94 percent.

-But Joel Searby - who did the polling on those facing foreclosure in Pennsylvania - found that a majority of those surveyed didn't know how or where to get help.
+BROOKS: But Joel Searby - who did the polling on those facing foreclosure in Pennsylvania - found that a majority of those surveyed didn't know how or where to get help.

-Mr. SEARBY: There's no doubt that there's been a disconnect between what the federal government and state governments have been offering and what these folks who are experiencing foreclosure are needing.
+SEARBY: There's no doubt that there's been a disconnect between what the federal government and state governments have been offering and what these folks who are experiencing foreclosure are needing.

-Anthony Brooks, NPR News.
+BROOKS: Anthony Brooks, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.